Marynaappliedl/Readme-generator/local/README.md

 ## Contributors

 ## Testing
-Npm testing and debugging as a part of a testing procedure;;
+Npm testing and debugging as a part of a testing procedure;
 ## Features
 It is well-structured and coherent
 ## Languages & Dependencies